How To Enable TPM 2.0 In BIOS for Windows 11

 • If you are an AMD user then first follow up to step 2 (two).

-• Then go to “Advanced\CPU Configuration” page and switch “AMD fTPM switch” option to “AMD CPU fTPM“.
+• Then go to the “Advanced\CPU Configuration” page and switch the “AMD fTPM switch” option to “AMD CPU fTPM“.

 Enable TPM on GIGABYTE motherboards